Clovis Fire blackens 5 acres near Klamath Falls

 Crews will be watching for other lighting sparked fires throughout the area.

-“These next few days are going to be the lightning holdover days.”
-Noted Flock.
+“These next few days are going to be the lightning holdover days,” said Flock.

 Thursday night’s storm also caused some minor flooding in downtown Klamath Falls, though there have been no reports of any serious damage.